 Your experience helps other parents find the right book.

-A 6-year-old who often feels overstimulated in classrooms or who has been told they are 'too sensitive.'
+A 6-year-old who often feels overstimulated in classrooms or who is highly sensitive.
 It is for the child who finds more comfort in a ladybug or a mud puddle than in a loud birthday party.

 This book can be read cold.
-It is helpful to be prepared to talk about the child's own sensory 'likes' and 'dislikes' as you read.
-A parent might reach for this after their child has had a sensory meltdown or expressed that they feel like they don't fit in with 'normal' kids at school.
+Consider pausing during descriptive passages to ask your child if they've ever had a similar sensory experience.
+A parent might reach for this after their child has had a sensory meltdown or expressed that they feel like they don't fit in with other kids at school.

 Younger children (4-5) will focus on the tactile descriptions of being barefoot and the colorful imagery.
 Older children (7-8) will resonate more with the internal monologue about feeling different and the validation of their private thoughts.